xamantra/listify/README.md

 - The `ListifyTheme` theme class is not normalized.
 It has a lot of duplicate properties (same colors) because I thought I'll be able to implement a much more complex theming for this app.
 I'm leaving it as it is for now.

 ## Gallery
-In this image the process was like this: Open the app (home page) -> go to *add list* page -> close and terminate on task view -> reopen the app again ...
+In this image the process was like this:
+- Open the app (Home Page).
+- Go to *Add New List* page.
+- Input some data.
+- Close and Terminate on task view.
+- Reopen the app again.

 And magic happens!
 All the inputs were retained and not just that but also including the page where you left off.
+Navigation history is also persisted which means pressing the system back button will navigate you to the correct previous page.

 ![persistent preview](./gallery/001.png)